CTF-Organizers/OpenChallSpec/docs/making_a_challenge.rst

 authors
 =======

-The ``authors`` option can be a string for simplicity, but it can also array for when there are multiple authors.
+The ``authors`` option can be a string for simplicity, but it can also be an array for when there are multiple authors.

 ::